Vikranth3140/Bash-Script-Calculator/README.md

 Contributing
 ------------

-Welcome to contribute to the Bash Arithmetic Calculator!
+Welcome to contribute to the Bash Script Calculator!
 Feel free to fork the repository, make UI enhancements, or suggest any improvements.
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.